chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-cylinder/2d-transient-flow-around-cylinder.rst

     :align: center
     :name: geometry_description

 The flow field features a stable laminar boundary layer at the cylinder leading edge and a recirculation zone behind it formed by two unstable vortices of opposite signs.
 These vortices successively detach from the cylinder in a periodic manner (vortex shedding), leading to the genaration of the von Kármán vortex street pattern in the wake.
-This vortex shedding causes a fluctuating pressure force acting on the cylinder, resulting oscillations of the drag and lift coefficients in time.
+This vortex shedding causes a fluctuating pressure force acting on the cylinder, resulting in oscillations of the drag and lift coefficients in time.
 The frequency of vortex shedding is related to the Strouhal number:

 .. math::
  S_t = \frac{D f_v}{U_\infty}